 The first step to enroll in practicum is for the student to submit this request to enroll.
-This request must be at least 6 months in advance of when the student will begin working on the practicum.
+This request must be submitted by August 1 for the fall semester and November 1 for the spring semester in advance of when the student will begin working on the practicum.
 Along with this form, the student will submit a current resume and summary of goals and career objectives